fionashenbayh/Web-Scraping/README.md

 # Web-Scraping with selenium

 HTML websites can be scraped using standard Python packages such as Requests and BeautifulSoup.
-However, these methods often fail on websites that were programmed in JAVA, a scripting language that is used to create dynamic web applications.
+However, these methods often fail on websites that were programmed in JavaScript, a language used to create dynamic web applications.

 This project shows what to do when HTML-based web scraping methods fail.
 Specifically, it uses a special Python module called Selenium which allows the user to initiate a web "driver" that can navigate dynamic web applications.
 Using this driver, the JAVA site can be scraped for content.